 Established in 2011, the Awards recognise outstanding journalism across 25 categories including crime, features, business, politics, sport, showbiz, news analysis and more.
 The overall prize is awarded to the NewsBrands Ireland Journalist of the Year.

-The eligibility period for the 2016 Awards is for work published from January 1st 2015 to June 30th 2016, and a shortlist will be announced in October 2016.
-The Awards will take place on Thursday, November 3rd 2016.
+The eligibility period for the 2017 Awards is for work published from 1st July 2016 to June 30th 2017, and a shortlist will be announced in October 2017.
+The Awards will take place on Thursday, November 2nd2017.

 In addition to honouring individual journalists, the Awards also highlight the investment in original journalism by members and publishers of NewsBrands Ireland (formerly NNI).
 Newspapers still invest more in journalism than any other medium.

-Since the establishment of the Awards, NewsBrands Ireland has been proud to award the overall accolade of Journalist of the Year on three occasions:
+Since the establishment of the Awards, NewsBrands Ireland has been proud to award the overall accolade of Journalist of the Year on four occasions:

 2013 Journalist of the Year: Kitty Holland, The Irish Times